mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Automatically reload your extension

 The `run` command watches your source files and tells Firefox to reload the extension after you edit and save a file.
-For example, if you changed the `name` property in your `manifest.json` file, Firefox displays the new name.
+For example, if you change the `name` property in your `manifest.json` file, Firefox displays the new name.
 This makes it easy to try out new features because you can see the effect immediately.
-The automatic reloading feature is active by default, you use it like this:
+The automatic reloading feature is active by default.
+You use it like this:

 ```shell
 web-ext run